By John McElveen, Ed.D., M.A., Director of the Georgia Agricultural Wellness Alliance (GAWA)

 Studies of stress levels experienced by farmers, farm spouses, and farmworkers show levels far exceeding those experienced by the general population.
 Mercer University School of Medicine Dean Jean Sumner, MD, FACP, said, “Our state farm families and rural communities are under tremendous pressure caused by innumerable challenges that include rising production costs, falling commodity prices, labor shortages, weather-related crises, insect and disease impacts, and loss of available acreage due to encroachment of non-agricultural land development.
 Also, the next generation of potential farmers often decide to leave the farm behind.
 The stresses are numerous and unrelenting.
 The resources needed to address these issues are often in short supply, and poor-quality health insurance among our rural populations further adds to farm stress levels.”

-A 2022 study conducted by researchers at the Georgia Rural Health Innovation Center (GRHIC) at Mercer University School of Medicine and the Georgia Foundation for Agriculture, surveyed over 1,650 farm owners, spouses, managers, and workers, revealed troubling results showing thoughts of suicide among farmers at levels some 4 times the general population.
+A 2022 study conducted by researchers at the Georgia Rural Health Innovation Center (GRHIC) at Mercer University School of Medicine and the Georgia Foundation for Agriculture, surveyed more than 1,650 farm owners, spouses, managers, and workers, revealed troubling results showing thoughts of suicide among farmers at levels some 4 times the general population.
 The results for first-generation farmers, those without a built-in familial support system, are even more troubling.
 Almost 60% of first-generation farmers surveyed had experienced thoughts of suicide at least once in the previous year, and almost 40% had suicidal thoughts at least monthly over the last 12 months.

 Lily Baucom, of Georgia Farm Bureau and the executive director of the Georgia Foundation for Agriculture, was part of the team that conducted the study.
 Baucom said, “The mental health of our farmers and rural communities was already a priority for Georgia Farm Bureau and American Farm Bureau in providing further support of our membership and the ag community at large.
 When we saw and fully considered the results of the 1,651 surveys returned, addressing farm stress and mental health impacts became even more of an organizational imperative.
 We let the data speak for itself, and the need to come together to address this issue as a state was undeniable.”